fbpx

 • Filing a Property Assessment Complaint and Preparing for Your Hearing

-If, after you have discussed your concerns with the assessment department and still believe your property assessment or any other property is unfair, you may file a written complaint to the clerk of the assessment review board, Pursuant to Section 460 of the Municipal Government Act and Matters Relating to Assessment Complaints Regulation.
+If, after you have discussed your concerns with the assessment department and still believe your property assessment or any other property is unfair, you may file a written complaint to the Clerk of the Assessment Review Board, Pursuant to MGA Section 460 and Matters Relating to Assessment Complaints Regulation.

 If you have filed a complaint against your assessment, you must pay the property taxes by the due date to avoid penalties.
 If a decision on your complaint results in a lower tax levy, the reduction is credited to the roll number and your appeal fee will be refunded.